-This letter / report / sertificate shall not be reproduced (elice)( in full version) without the written approved of the UL Company, ("UL").
+This letter / report / certificate shall not be reproduced (except in full version) without the written approval of the UL Company. ("UL")

-LETTERS / REPORTS / CERTIFICATES Letters / Reports / Certificates of UL are issued for the evolusion use of the Customer to whom they are addressed.
-No custation from reports / certificates of use of the LU's name is permitted except by UL's express written authorization.
-Letters / reports / certificates apply only to the specific materials, products or processes tested, examined or surveyed and are not necessarily indicative of the applies of apparently identical or similar materials, products or processes.
-Reports / Certificates of UL as not relieve selects / supplies from their contractual responsibilities with regard to the quality / quantity of the goods in delievely not do they repulsable the Customer's right to claim against selects or supplies to compensation for invalidation delicts in observable on the supplies of the customer's or product and page of the supplies or compensation for any apparant and/or higher delicities or production in contract, ton (including negligence or breach of statutory duty) or howeverer, and whatever the cause thereof, (a) for any loss of product processes, contracts, revenues, or anticipating seedings, or (b) for any special admired or consequential damage of any nature whatsoever, shall be limited to the amount of the fee paid in respect of the specific Work(s) which give nose to such claim.
-For Reports / Certificates, rater to the UL VS Terms and Conditions.
+LETTERS / REPORTS / CERTIFICATES Letters / Reports / Certificates of UL are issued for the exclusive use of the Outsomer to whom they are addressed.
+No quotation from reports / certificates or use of the UL's name is permitted except by UL's express written authorization.
+Letters / reports / certificates apply only to the specific materials, products or processes tested, examined or surveyed and are not necessarily indicative of the qualities of apparently identical or similar materials, products or processes.
+Reports / Certificates of UL do not relieve seliers' suppliers from their contractual responsibilities with regard to the quality / quantity of the goods in delayery not do they prejudice the Qustomer's nght to Giam against selence's suppliers from their contractual responsibilities with regard to the quality / quantity of the liability of UL to the Customer in contract, tort (including negligence or breach of statutory duty) or howsoever, and whatever the cause thereof, (a) for any loss of profit, business, contracts, revenues, or anticipating savings; or (b) for any special indirect or consequential damage of any nature whatsoever, shall be limited to the amount of the specific the specific Work(s) which give rise to such claim.
+For Reports / Certificates, refer to the UL VS Terms and Conditions.